sa国际传媒官网网页入口

 An initial review of the Bliss Building was completed, Walsh said, and city officials await a second opinion from an independent structural engineer to verify the findings.

-Diner and building owner Steve Vatoseow told the Journal on Monday that his goal is to preserve the building if possible.
-The second review will determine whether the property can be rebuilt or will need to be demolished.
+The second review 鈥 set to be completed Thursday 鈥 will determine whether the property can be salvaged or will need to be demolished.

 鈥淥nce that review is complete, the city will share the confirmed results with the public,鈥 Walsh said.